Call 7 days a week for free advice

 Another great activity you can do whilst in Southampton is to go and ride on the Hythe Pier Railway, which is Britain’s oldest continuously operating electric pier train and has been given a certificate to that effect by the Guinness Book of World Records.

-There are lots of other things you can do here like ride on the Hythe Ferry as it takes you from Hythe Pier to Town Quay.
-You will be able to relax and take in the scenery during this harbour crossing boat trip, but not all boats are wheelchair accessible so plan ahead.
+There are lots of other things you can do here like ride on the Hythe Ferry, who offer wheelchair accessible cruises from Southampton from Hythe Pier to Town Quay.
+You will be able to relax and take in the scenery during this harbour crossing boat trip.

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.